Service Projects

 Push: The collaborators will apply the ultrasensitive phase imaging developed at the CLIMB Center (TRDs 1, 3) to further improve the detection sensitivity of the photothermal imaging.
 We will combine a GLIM with an IR pump to achieve high-throughput label-free chemical imaging in thick specimens.

-SP4: Smartphone-linked system for diagnosis and epidemiological reporting of pathogens at the point of care
+SP4: Smartphone-linked system for diagnosis and epidemiological reporting of pathogens at the point of care (FORMER)

 Investigators: B.T.
 Cunningham, R. Bashir, M. Do, UIUC; Grant Number: R01AI139401, Funding Period: 9/2019 – 9/2023